Q: What's the Exchange?

 Q: Am I required to have health insurance?

 A: Yes.
 The Affordable Care Act requires almost everyone to have health insurance.
-There are a few exceptions, but beginning in January 2014 most individuals of all ages must have health insurance or pay a special tax.
-For 2015, that will cost either $325 or 2 percent of taxable income per adult, whichever is greater.
-The tax will increase each year as follows:
+There are a few exceptions, but beginning in January 2014 most individuals of all ages must have health insurance or pay a penalty.

 Q: Will I be penalized if I don’t have insurance?
 How much is the penalty?